andrealborges/Cluster/README.md

 # Cluster (English)
 This repository contains a basic clustering project, utilizing fundamental machine learning techniques for data segmentation.
-The goal is to demonstrate essential clustering concepts and methodologies, including K-means, Hierarchical Clustering, and DBSCAN algorithms.
+The goal is to demonstrate essential clustering concepts and methodologies, including K-means, Hierarchical Clustering and DBSCAN algorithms.

 # Structure